 Thesis

 Once you determine a research question and read the text carefully, write a thesis statement.
 Make sure to decide on the elements of a rhetorical triangle you will rely on.
-Certainly, you can use the three of them in your essay, but ensure to define the primary.
-A thesis must not describe the orator’s message and the main argument.
+A thesis must not describe the orator message and the main argument.
 Instead, it should argue the most critical rhetorical features of the text and their impact on the audience.
+For a detailed guide on crafting strong thesis statements, see our article on how to write a thesis statement.

 Example 1: Through vivid description and diverse vocabulary, Barack Obama makes a robust statement and encourages students to pursue higher degrees and apply for scholarships and grants.